Your CEP Extensions will stop working in future versions of Premiere. It's not a matter of if — Adobe confirmed it.

 (And in case you missed the news, “Premiere Pro” is now just called “Premiere”, but that’s another story.)

-UXP plugins panels are the new way for 3rd party developers to build plugin panels in Adobe applications using JavaScript, HTML, and CSS.
-UXP plugin panels will gradually replace CEP Extensions in Adobe apps on different timelines.
+UXP plugins are the new way to build plugin panels in Adobe apps.
+JavaScript, HTML, CSS.
+Same ingredients as CEP.
+Different engine.

-If you want your tool to keep working in new versions of Premiere, UXP migration is essential.
+If you want your tool to keep working, you're switching too.

 Since UXP is now out of beta for Premiere, CEP’s extensions days are numbered.

-UXP itself has been in public beta for over a year, however there are still some APIs the Adobe team has yet to add to UXP.
+UXP has been in public beta for over a year.
+Most APIs are stable.
+Some are still missing.

 The easiest way to start building and testing UXP in Adobe Premiere is with our framework Bolt UXP to build UXP Plugins Faster.
 With Bolt UXP, You can easily spin up a new panel, enable Premiere under apps and start developing.